 This post has only covered the financial aspects of travelling full-time.
 I haven’t mentioned how we’ve loved our lives over the last 6 years.
 We’re happier and healthier, both mentally and physically, than we were in 2014 when we started travelling.
 We’ve given up some stability for that – but it’s all been worth it.

 If you enjoy reading the blog, please keep us in mind when booking hotels, flights, tours or car rentals.
 It doesn’t cost you anything and it helps support us in travelling and writing the free content you see on this blog.
 This page will help you out with that.
-Alternatively, if looking to help us out while having a fun read, have a look at our Misadventures in Far Away Places page.

 Thanks for your continued support!